mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 ## Verify cluster
 After CNI and CCM are deployed correctly, CAPI continues with the deployment of all control plane and worker nodes.
 After a few minutes, our cluster should be deployed and all nodes are in state `Ready`.
-You can verify this via dkp and kubectl cli:
+You can verify this via `dkp` and kubectl CLI:

 ````
 $ dkp describe cluster -n ${CLUSTER_NAMESPACE} -c ${CLUSTER_NAME}